Everyone’s a theologian; everything is theological; all theology is practical.

 - I am Trinitarian.
 I believe in the one true Christian God who exists co-equally and co-eternally in three persons—Father, Son, and Holy Spirit.

 - I am a conservative evangelical.
-I identify with the conservative wing of evangelicalism, a movement that seeks to recover fidelity to the true Gospel.
+I identify with the theologically conservative wing of evangelicalism, a movement that seeks to recover and maintain fidelity to the Biblical Gospel.

 - I adhere to verbal, plenary inspiration and inerrancy.
 I believe that the Bible is the very word of God without error.